ocean-tracking-network/node-manager-training/_episodes/04_Setup_and_Installing_Needed_Software.md

 **Notepad++** - For reading and editing code, csv files etc. without altering the formatting.
 Opening CSV files in Excel can change the formatting of the data in the file (this is a common problem with dates).
 Notepad++ will allow you to edit CSV files (and code, if necessary) without imposing additional formatting on data.
 * [https://notepad-plus-plus.org/downloads/](https://notepad-plus-plus.org/downloads/)

 **Tortoise Git** - For managing git, avoiding command line.
-Depending on what changes have been made to the code, you may be required to use a different branch of the notebook repository than the main one.
-Although using git through the command line is supported, you may prefer to have a graphical user interface (GUI) instead.
+Depending on what new features have been recently added, you may be asked to use a different branch of the notebook repository than the `main` one (i.e. `integration`).
+Although using git through the command line is supported, you may prefer to manage your Nodebooks via a graphical user interface (GUI).
 Tortoise Git can provide that.
 * [https://tortoisegit.org/download/](https://tortoisegit.org/download/)

 ## For MAC users